Premier Grade with Madame Roadman and Madame Alexia

 Immersion: We believe in the immersion method of speaking French as much as possible.
 We use visuals and model instructions to ensure comprehension.
 All subjects are taught in French except English reading time and PE.

-Students will learn to read in French and English at least 40 words per minute with comprehension.
+Students will learn to read in French and English this year.
+The goal is to read about 35 words per minute with comprehension by June.

 Taoki is a phonics curriculum for the French language.
 The students each have a Taoki workbook and we do a lesson in this workbook weekly.
 The workbook goes through the French vowel sounds.
 We try to choose our picture books for lecture to include the French vowel we are working on that week.